matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 WebTransport *can* be complementary to future proposals detailing how exactly Federation Streams must or could be established.

+**HTTP/2**: A new HTTP paradigm, utilizing one connection, multiplexing streams that handle HTTP requests with compressed headers in binary.

+HTTP2 offers many optimization strategies, and has some interesting potential applications in parallelizing federation transactions, but eventually, the best optimization is simply to eliminate the HTTP request router-matching stack through which all those requests must eventually go through.

 **Do Nothing**: Do Nothing, keep the current HTTP-`v1/send` mechanic.

 While a viable option, and keeping as a reliable always-existing fallback, this is not fast, as